lawrennd/snippets/_information-game/includes/variable-activation-mechanism.md

 \notes{The transition between phases is *not singular*.
 Because the entropy and curvature remain finite, transitions are continuous but directionally abrupt: a sharp increase in curvature along a particular axis marks a change in the dominant flow direction.
 These are analogous to *critical points* in phase transitions, where the system reorganizes around a new informational axis.}

-\notes{Thus, the system explores parameter space via a sequence of transitions, first *Latent phase* in $\mathcal{D}_0$, where all variables are suppressed,second *activation threshold*, where one direction becomes resolvable, third *emergence phase**, where the active geometry reorients and extends, and finally *new latent subspace**, until the next threshold is reached.}
+\notes{Thus, the system explores parameter space via a sequence of transitions, first *latent phase* in $\mathcal{D}_0$, where all variables are suppressed, second *activation threshold*, where one direction becomes resolvable, third *emergence phase*, where the active geometry reorients and extends, and finally *new latent subspace*, until the next threshold is reached.}

 \notes{This process generates a *history-dependent trajectory*: the current configuration of active variables shapes the available paths forward.
 Each phase embeds memory of past activations in the form of accumulated curvature and entropy.}